edenbdv/NN-Fashion-Classification/README.md

 # NN Fashion Classification

-This project focuses on classifying images of clothing into 10 different categories using three different Neural Networks.
+This project focuses on classifying images of clothing into 10 different categories using three different Neural Networks, specifically a multilayer perceptron and convolutional neural networks (CNNs).
 The classification is performed using the Fashion-MNIST dataset, which consists of 70,000 grayscale images of clothing items.

 ## Project Overview